Hrlaugesen/Hrlaugesen/README.md

 - 👋 Hi, I’m @Hrlaugesen
 - 👀 I’m interested in music and playing guitar.
-- 🌱 I’m currently learning a new song, tryin to program in python.
-- 💞️ I’m looking to collaborate on USB footswitch to contron recording software.

 - 📫 How to reach me ...

 <!---